Environmental-DS-Group/Environmental-DS-Project/README.md

 ## Author Contributions

-Michael: Downloaded all MODIS data and reformatted, conducted exploritory analysis on the land cover data including graphs, and wrote Solution and Recomendation Section.
+Michael: Downloaded all MODIS data and reformatted, conducted exploratory analysis on the land cover data including graphs, and wrote Solution and Recomendation Section.

 Mia: Downloaded and reformatted IMERG Precipitation Data, conducted eda on land cover regarding Lake Chad including graphs, and wrote Background and Problem Section.